Wellness Resources

 Danner Butler

-My name is Danner Butler, and I am currently an M3 at South Alabama.
+My name is Danner Butler, and I am currently an M4 at South Alabama.
 I am from Mobile, but I attended undergrad at Washington and Lee University in Lexington, Virginia, where I studied Biochemistry and Mathematics.
 When I am not in the classroom, I enjoy being in the outdoors and running.
 I have always relied upon community throughout my scholastic career, and I would love nothing more than to share my experiences and offer an ear to anyone who needs it!

 Virginia Farley

 Hi!
-My name is Virginia Farley, and I am a third-year medical student at South Alabama!
+My name is Virginia Farley, and I am a fourth-year medical student at South Alabama!
 I was born and raised in Birmingham, Alabama, but moved to Tennessee for college.
 There I attended Sewanee: The University of the South and majored in Biochemistry and minored in Psychology.
 My hobbies include weightlifting in the gym, going to the beach, pool, or lake (any body of water!), and playing with my cat Sylvester.
 I wanted to become a PEER Supporter because I know how hard it can be to open up about struggling, whether it’s from what life throws your way or from medical school.
 Having someone to listen and talk to can truly make a difference, and I would love to be that positive and caring person for anyone who may need it.

 Emily Hartsell